-Course Title Course Hours Program Seminars Orientation DM 400 1 An introduction to the components and expectations of of the DMin program.
-Research Tools and Methods for DMin Projects DM 420 1 This seminar will assist the candidate in developing basic skills for doing effective theological and theoretical research, especially as it relates to the development of a Prospectus and Project Report.
-Candidates will also gain an understanding of how to engage in responsible Internet research.
-Project Planning Seminar DM 422 1 An overview of the elements necessary to conceptualize a Ministry Project, prepare an adequate Ministry Project Prospectus, and write an acceptable Ministry Project Report.
-Core Seminars D16.414 2 The Theory and Practice of Ministry and Leadership DM 411 3 Study of biblical, theological and theoretical concepts of ministry and leadership, with particular emphasis on the relation between these concepts and the performance of the minister's tasks.
+Course Title Course # Hours Program Seminars Orientation DM 400 1 An introduction to the components and expectations of of the D.Min. program.
+Research Tools and Methods for D.Min.
+Projects DM 420 1 This seminar will assist the candidate in developing b research, especially as it relates to the development of gain an understanding of how to engage in responsibl f a Prospectus and Project Report.
+Car Project Planning Seminar DM 422 1 An overview of the elements necessary to conceptual: Project Prospectus, and write an acceptable Ministry Core Seminars quate Ministry The Theory and Practice of Ministry and Leadership DM 411 3 Study of biblical, theological and theoretical concepts of ministry and leadership, with particular emphasis on the relation between these concepts and the performance of the minister's tasks.
 Spiritual Formation DM 414 2 An examination of the nature and development of spin ritual life, especially as it relates to the e minister.
-The Ministry of Personal Relationships DM 417 3 The function of the minister in relationships with those to whom and with whom he/she ministers.
-Specialist Seminars Proclamation and Worship DM 423 2 An examination of the minister's task in communicati ng the gospel through preaching and worship planning.
-Candidate-Arranged External Seminar DM424 2 A seminar relating to the special form of the candidate's ministry.
-Alternative Specialist Seminar Options DM425 2 Principles and Practices of Ministry Supervision Context, Culture, and Missions DM 426 2 Track Specific Seminar I DM 427 2 Track Specific Seminar II DM 428 2 Special Seminar in Ministry DM 429 2 A flexible program designed to take advantage of unic que learning opportunities and to mee t the specialized interests of DMin candidates and special students.
-Among the possibilities are seminars led by visiting
+The Ministry of Personal Relationships DM 417 3 The function of the minister in relationships with those se to whom and with whom he/she mi nisters.
+Specialist Seminars Proclamation and Worship DM 423 2 An examination of the minister's task in communicat ing the gospel through preaching and worship planning.
+Candidate-Arranged External Seminar DM424 2 A seminar relating to the special form of the candidate e's ministry.
+Alternative Specialist Seminar Options Principles and Practices of Ministry Supervision DM425 2 Context, Culture, and Missions DM 426 2 Cohort Specific Seminar I DM 427 2 Cohort Specific Seminar II DM 428 2 Special Seminar in Ministry DM 429 2 A flexible program designed to take advantage of union oue learning opportunities and to mee t the specialized